CHE Engaged Student Experience Awards

 The CHE Engaged Student Experience Awards are open to Cornell Human Ecology undergraduate students who:

-• plan to be enrolled for the fall 2024 semester;
+• plan to be enrolled for the spring 2025 semester;

 • have not previously received a Serve in Place Fund/Engaged Student Experience grant.